 Water Quality

-The following are variables normally considered in the Water Quality:
+The following are variables that should be monitored in Hydroponics:

 -